lapinek/platform-scripting/README.md

 }
 ```

-In order to make an HTTP request, the script used `action` method of the `openidm` Java object.
-You can find more about scripts environment and available for scripts functionality in the IDM docs, in its [Scripting Reference](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#appendix-scripting).
-In particular, the `action` method is described in the [openidm.action(resource, actionName, content, params, fields)](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#function-action) section.

 The updated scripts will be copied promptly, but the time it takes for ForgeRock component to pick up the change will be affected by the configuration settings in the `script.json` file:

 ```json